Image

 Dinosaur Growth Rate and Skeletochronology

 Actual rate was VERY HIGH compared to typical reptiles, particular in big dinosaurs.
-Estimates based on bone "growth rings" (and other features) indicate small dinosaurs were full grown at only a couple of years, hadrosaurids (e.g. Maiasaura) at only 7 years for, and only 15-20 years for big sauropods (e.g., Apatosaurus) and theropods (e.g., Tyrannosaurus) to reach adult size.
+Estimates based on bone "growth rings" (and other features) indicate small dinosaurs were full grown at only a couple of years, hadrosaurids (e.g. Maiasaura) at only 7 years for, and only 15-20 years for some big sauropods (e.g., Apatosaurus) and some big theropods (e.g., Tyrannosaurus) to reach adult size.
+In other cases it might be longer: the carcharodontosaurid theropod Meraxes may have taken about 30 years to reach adult body size, and the largest specimen giant diplodocoid sauropod Diplodocus hallorum seems to have died at about age 60 but it is uncertain how long it was at full body size.

 (In contrast, big crocodilians from the Late Cretaceous seem to have taken 50 years or so to reach the same size as big hadrosaurs).